 The Aqualeak Solution

-Aqualeak offers suitable flow based water leak detection systems that can help customers meet the requirements of the CIREG best practice guidance, through the life-cycle of a property.
+In addition to our new recommended CIREG leak detection system, Aqualeak offers a wide range of commercial leak detection systems, including suitable flow based water leak detection systems. these can help customers meet the requirements of the CIREG best practice guidance, through the life-cycle of a property.
 We offer devices that have the capability to:

 - Shut off water supplies automatically outside of working hours and weekends